Expected information gain estimation via density approximations: Sample allocation and dimension reduction: Numerical experiments

-Finally, we present the joint distribution after applying the transport maps in Figure~\ref{fig:push_forward_normal}.
-As seen, the joint distribution after the push-forward map is very close to a standard normal distribution.
-To further illustrate the Gaussianity of the push-forward samples, we present the quantile-quantile plot (Q–Q plot) of the push-forward samples against that of a standard normal.
-To be precise, we generate 20 random vectors of unit length, and project 7-dimensional data onto 20 random directions, respectively.
-We then plot the quantile of these random projections against that of a standard normal distribution.
-If the push-forward distribution is exactly Gaussian, the Q–Q plot of the random projections would align with the black line (see Box 2.4 in \cite{Santambrogio}).
+Finally, to illustrate the accuracy of the triangular transport maps yielding the density estimates used in the EIG calculations for this example, Figure~\ref{fig:push_forward_normal} illustrates the pushforward of the original joint distribution $\pi_{X,Y}$ by an estimated transport map $\widehat{S}$ (where the samples used to estimate the map are independent from the samples that are pushed forward).
+This pushforward distribution appears very close to the standard normal reference distribution $\eta$.
+To further illustrate the Gaussianity of the pushforward samples, Figure~\ref{fig:gaussian_quantiles} shows Gaussian quantile-quantile (Q–Q) plots of projected pushforward samples.
+To be precise, we generate 20 random vectors of unit length in $\R^{n_x + n_y}$ (where $n_x + n_y = 7$), and project samples from the pushforward distribution onto each of these 20 random directions.
+We then plot the quantiles of these random projections against those of the standard normal distribution.
+If the pushforward distribution were exactly Gaussian, the Q–Q plots of all such random projections would align with the black line (see Box 2.4 in \cite{Santambrogio}).
 As shown in Figure~\ref{fig:gaussian_quantiles}, only the tails of the push-forward samples deviate slightly, demonstrating the effectiveness of transport maps in transforming highly non-Gaussian samples into a standard Gaussian distribution.